 If the pricing stays—which is doubtful—I would prefer Uber over Lyft’s program for several reasons.
 Not only is it cheaper, you can also now split the fare between multiple passengers.
 However, there are others I know that prefer Lyft for the general friendliness of the drivers.
 It also now has a stronger referral program, but that’s only really helpful if you know tons of people who need a ride.

 In one really stark difference, Lyft’s rates are nowhere as transparent as Uber’s rates, which is a definite downside.
 It makes it difficult to gauge which service is more budget-friendly although Lyft has similar pricing as its competitors.
-However, if you sign up through this link, you can get $25 off your first ride (I also get $25 but everyone benefits, no?).
+If you sign up through this link, you can get $20 off your first ride (I also get $20 but everyone benefits, no?).
+To be fair, Uber is also offering a discount on your first ride with them.

 To get a better idea to figure out which car service is in your best interest, you would have to know UberX’s pricing for your specific city since they vary in every single market.
 With the new rates and without surge pricing, I would lean toward UberX.
 However, without any of those in effect, I would pick Lyft for the benefit of my wallet.